yangyzulu/my_linx_setup/arch_hypr_list.md

   - Change config file from Snapper to Timeshift
     - `sudo systemctl edit --full grub-btrfsd`
     - Looking for `./snapper` , change to `-t` and save the file
-  - Auto start the daemon `sudo systemctl enable grub-btrfsd` and start it `sudo systemctl enable grub-btrfsd`
+  - Auto start the daemon `sudo systemctl enable grub-btrfsd` and start it `sudo systemctl start grub-btrfsd`
   - Check the service health `journalctl -f`, if no error = OK

 - Install [YAY: Yet another Yogurt - An AUR Helper written in Go](https://github.com/Jguer/yay)